TUW-GEO/ReconOri/image_selection/README.md

 Load a spread sheet with meta data of eligible aerial images, and show them minimized at the given locations on top of a web map.
 Double-click onto one of them to load and show its image content, and to judge its quality.
 If the respective image file is missing, then no image content is displayed.
 In that case, however, a preview image may be available.
 Use the context menu to find it.

-Shift, rotate, and scale aerials with respect to the background map in order to decide if they shall be considered for further processing.
+Shift, rotate, and scale aerials with respect to the background map, or use the function for doing so automatically, in order to decide if they shall be considered for further processing.
 If so, mark them as *selected*, using the context menu.

 For help on how to navigate the map or transform aerials, click the help button first, and then either on the map or on an aerial.